libgdx/libgdx.github.io/wiki/start/a-simple-game.md

   * Include the Core and Desktop platforms.
 You may include others, however they will not be discussed in this tutorial.
   * Use the ApplicationListener template

+Open the project in your chosen IDE.
 If you have a knowledge of Java code, your experience in libGDX will be a lot easier.
 However, you should still be able to follow along in this tutorial even if you only have a minimal understanding of how code works.

 Comments will be used throughout the code examples to explain the facets of this tutorial.
 You do not have to copy these comments when writing your code: